joereddington/Delores/index.md

 * Phone is literally locked away (if you need a code for a login, then you can wait, if you need to make a call, use Skype).
 * Turn on redirector (consider opening social media stack).
 * Commit to work in vim.
+* Go back and do the red tasks

 ## Work day
+* Look at the ten year goals (even if they are out of date)
+* Fill out the daily checklist (As a reminder of the things you want to do well)
 * Work out how long the sprint is going to be and set alarm  (ten minutes early if tagging in on kids)  - respond to alarms not clocks
 * Collect any tasks
   * Process reminders